DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

 Local vs. Server Parameter Attribute State
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The underlying physcial hardware infrastructure described by your virtual representation is defined and configured based on the content of the Design specification saved behind the graphical representation you interact with on screen.
 Only when modified content is submitted and recorded to the Design specification is the change effected in physical hardware.
-It is therefore crucial to understand the difference between 'local' attribute state and 'server' attribute state, particularly for `Parameter Attributes <parameter_attribute_>` that can be modified directly within the User Interface.
+It is therefore crucial to understand the difference between 'local' attribute state and 'server' attribute state, particularly for `Parameter Attributes <parameter_attribute_>` that can be modified directly within the user interface.

 Local Attribute state represents the staus of a Parameter Attribute that has been modified within the User Inferface but not yet submitted for inclusion in the underlying Design specification.
 As such the modified value has no effect on the currently implemented hardware solution.
-Locally modified attributes are denoted by the 'edit' status icon next to the Attribute name within their Block information panel.
+Locally modified attributes are denoted by the 'edit' status icon next to the Attribute name within their `block_information_panel_`.
 A Parameter Attribute enters the 'local' state as soon as its incumbent value is changed in any way (including adding content to a previously empty Attibute value field) and will remain so until the 'Enter' key is pressed, triggering submission of content to the server.
 If the server detects an error in the variable content or format it will return an error and the variable will remain in 'local' state until the issue is resolved.
 Details of the mechanism of submitting modified content is described in the `Attribute Change Lifecycle <attribute_change_lifecycle_>` section below.

 Once a Parameter Attribute has been successfully recorded it is said to be in the 'server' attribute state, denoting that it has been saved to an underlying information server used to host the Design specification.
 Attributes in 'server' state are reflected in the underlying hardware implementation and will be utilised by the system during exection of the hardware design.
 'Server' state attributes are denoted by the 'information' status icon.

 The following diagram shows the process involved in modifying a Parameter Attribute, mapping 'local' and 'server' states to the activities within it.
-Note also the inclusion of Attribute state icons as displayed in the User Interface to denote the state of the Parameter Attribute as activities are completed.
+Note also the inclusion of Attribute state icons as displayed in the user interface to denote the state of the Parameter Attribute as activities are completed.

 .. figure:: images/attribute_lifecycle.svg
     :align: center

+    Attribute change lifecycle workflow

 ..
 TIP::